Chapter 6: Introduction to Class Templates in C++

 Syntax of Class template declaration

-The declaration of a template class starts with the keyword template, followed by an opening angle bracket, and then the keyword typename to denote the type parameter and finally, the name of the type parameter and the closing angle bracket.
+The syntax of a class template is more complex than function templates.
+We will try to learn it by breaking it down and analyzing each part in steps.
+The declaration of a template class starts with the keyword template, followed by an opening angle bracket, then the keyword typename to denote the type parameter, the name of the type parameter, and the closing angle bracket.
 T is used widely as the type parameter name, but you can use any other name if you would like.
 Like function templates, you can have multiple type parameters, each of which must be declared using the keyword typename or class.
-In Fig 6.1 we have outlined the basic syntax of a class template:
+In Figure 6.1 we have outlined the basic syntax of a class template:

 template<typename T>